 BURNABY LAKE PARK ASSOCIATION

-Spring has arrived and the weeds are growing!
-The first couple of invasive plant pull events are scheduled.
+Fall has arrived and the weeds are still growing fast!
+We have three invasive plant pull events scheduled:

 See the full 2013 weedbuster schedule